I. PURPOSE OF GIFT ACCEPTANCE POLICIES

 Gifts of tangible personal property, including but not limited to art, antiques, collections, manuscripts, books, vehicles, marine vessels, and computer hardware may be accepted only after review and approval by the Executive Committee.

 A gift of tangible personal property should be accepted only when a review indicates that the property is readily marketable.
-No personal property shall be accepted under conditions that obligate the CCF to continue to own the property in perpetuity.
+No personal property shall be accepted under conditions that obligate The Foundation to continue to own the property in perpetuity.
 In addition, no perishable property or property that would require special facilities or security to be properly safeguarded shall be accepted.

-Tangible personal property given to the CCF shall be sold as soon as possible following receipt.
-The CCF's intention to sell the property shall be communicated to the donor when the CCF receives notification of the donor's intent to make a gift of personal property.
+Tangible personal property given to The Foundation shall be sold as soon as possible following receipt.
+The Foundation’s intention to sell the property shall be communicated to the donor when The Foundation receives notification of the donor’s intent to make a gift of personal property.

 6. Real Estate